MicrosoftDocs/edge-developer/microsoft-edge/hosting/webview2/reference/dotnet/0.9.494/Microsoft--Web--WebView2--Core--EdgeNotFoundException.md

  Members                        | Descriptions
 --------------------------------|---------------------------------------------
-[EdgeNotFoundException](#edgenotfoundexception) | Initializes a new instance of the [EdgeNotFoundException](#microsoft::web::webview2::core::edgenotfoundexception) class.
+[EdgeNotFoundException](#edgenotfoundexception) | Initializes a new instance of the [EdgeNotFoundException]() class.
-[EdgeNotFoundException](#edgenotfoundexception) | Initializes a new instance of the [EdgeNotFoundException](#microsoft::web::webview2::core::edgenotfoundexception) class with a specified error message.
+[EdgeNotFoundException](#edgenotfoundexception) | Initializes a new instance of the [EdgeNotFoundException]() class with a specified error message.
-[EdgeNotFoundException](#edgenotfoundexception) | Initializes a new instance of the [EdgeNotFoundException](#microsoft::web::webview2::core::edgenotfoundexception) class with a reference to the inner exception that is the cause of this exception.
+[EdgeNotFoundException](#edgenotfoundexception) | Initializes a new instance of the [EdgeNotFoundException]() class with a reference to the inner exception that is the cause of this exception.
-[EdgeNotFoundException](#edgenotfoundexception) | Initializes a new instance of the [EdgeNotFoundException](#microsoft::web::webview2::core::edgenotfoundexception) class with a specified error message and a reference to the inner exception that is the cause of this exception.
+[EdgeNotFoundException](#edgenotfoundexception) | Initializes a new instance of the [EdgeNotFoundException]() class with a specified error message and a reference to the inner exception that is the cause of this exception.

 ## Members

+### Properties

 #### EdgeNotFoundException

-Initializes a new instance of the [EdgeNotFoundException](#microsoft::web::webview2::core::edgenotfoundexception) class.
+Initializes a new instance of the [EdgeNotFoundException]() class.

 > public inline  [EdgeNotFoundException](#edgenotfoundexception)()

 #### EdgeNotFoundException

-Initializes a new instance of the [EdgeNotFoundException](#microsoft::web::webview2::core::edgenotfoundexception) class with a specified error message.
+Initializes a new instance of the [EdgeNotFoundException]() class with a specified error message.

 > public inline  [EdgeNotFoundException](#edgenotfoundexception)(string message)